ShawnAhls/mud-and-cogs/README.md

 <h2>Mud & Cogs</h2>

-Mud & Cogs is an ecom website where user can view and purchase mountain bike parts for their mountain bike.
+Mud & Cogs is an ecom website where an user can view and purchase mountain bike parts for their mountain bike.
-The user browse three different parts of the mountain bike, the are: Drivetrain components( gears), Brakes and Tyreste recs.
-When the user has found the part they are looking for, they can add add an image of the recipe they are adding, but if they don't a default image will appear in its place.
+The user can browse three different parts of the mountain bike, they are: Drivetrain components( gears), Brakes and Tyres.
+When the user has found the part they are looking for, they can add the part to the basket.
+Once they have complete their shopping, they can click on the basket and view all the parts they have added to the basket.
+If they happy with their shopping they can complete their order by clicking on the complete order link and complete the form with their details and card details.
+When that is completed they will taking to a page saying the payment has been successful and give their order number.

 Please <a href="static/creations/Images/database.pdf">Click Here</a> to see the database schema.